 But as Lee makes clear, no matter what we choose to call it – pot, weed, herb, cannabis, ganja, marijuana, or grass – after some 4,000 years of co-evolution with humans, this plant is here to stay.

 This piece was reprinted by Project CBD with permission.
 It may not be reproduced in any form without approval from the source.

-Ganja’s biphasic qualities allows smokers to “equilibriate” the nervous system, according to Humes.
+Ganja’s biphasic qualities allows smokers to “equilibriate” the nervous system.
 Consumed in appropriate quantities, the herb could calm the hyper or invigorate the sluggish.

 On August 11, 1930, Harry Anslinger became the director of the newly formed Federal Bureau of Narcotics in Washington, D.C.
 The Voldemort of vipers, he would run the FBN with an iron fist through six presidential administrations.

 On August 28th, 1964 Bob Dylan introduced the Beatles to cannabis for their first time.
 And the rest is more than just rock ‘n’ roll history.

 The discovery of the endocannabinoid system has breathtaking implications for nearly every area of medicine.